 God’s plan is greater than mine

 Last summer, I was training for my first half-marathon, a race in Cape Town, South Africa to benefit victims of human trafficking.
-Around the same time, I became City Prayer Leader for an Inspiring Generous Joy event hosted by Women Doing Well.
+Around the same time, I became City Prayer Leader for an Inspiring Generous Joy (now WDW Signature Event) event hosted by Women Doing Well.
 These Kingdom assignments allowed me to use my gifts to serve others.

 Unexpectedly, ten days before my flight to South Africa, I learned I had thyroid cancer and needed a complete thyroidectomy.
 I was shocked.
 I had no symptoms; I was in the best shape of my life, and just raised $10,000 for the cause.
 Had I misunderstood God’s call?